 In order to fully understand why professional photographers charge what they do, here are 4 key points:

 1 – Photographers are artists.

-This shouldnt make you think that photography isn't art though – it absolutely is.
-A professional photographer will expect every one of their images to be of the highest possible standard... the best photographers are also their own harshest critics.
+This shouldn't make you think that photography isn't art though – it absolutely is.
+A professional photographer will expect every one of their images to be of the highest possible standard and to stand out from the rest.

 2 – Professional camera gear is really, REALLY expensive!